 Our ocean covers 70% of our planet.
 It is the primary source of food and income for some 3.5 billion people around the world.
 Yet our fisheries are being pushed to the brink.
-Almost 30% of fisheries are now considered overexploited and over 60% are fully exploited, yet unscrupulous criminals continue to pillage our ocean.
+Over 30% of fisheries are now considered overexploited and over 60% are fully exploited, yet unscrupulous criminals continue to pillage our ocean.
 They operate without licenses and in protected areas, use banned fishing gear, and target protected species.
-Operating outside of the law, they steal from the world’s poorest people, undermine global fish stocks and decimate ocean wildlife.
+Operating outside of the law, they steal from the world’s poorest people, undermine global fish populations and decimate ocean wildlife.

 Exposing and eradicating illegal fishing